Pioreactor/docs.pioreactor/developer-guide/09-Storage and the filesystem/02-filesystem.md

 ---
-title: Important locations on the filesytem
+title: Important locations on the filesystem
 slug: /filesystem-locations
 ---